- Views & Opinions

 The Jewish Community Center in Whitefish Bay, a northern suburb of Milwaukee, was one of those threatened.

-As many as 16 headstones were toppled at Rochester’s Waad Hakolil cemetery on March 2, and an undisclosed number were desecrated.
+As many as 16 headstones were toppled at Rochester’s Waad Hakolil cemetery yesterday, and an undisclosed number were desecrated.

 On Feb.
 27, about 100 headstones were overturned in a Jewish cemetery in Philadelphia.
 Vandals damaged or tipped over as many as 200 headstones at a Jewish cemetery in suburban St. Louis.